What is the structure of Oakville Little League Baseball?

 The Oakville Little League regular season lasts from early May through the end of August.
 The season ends a little earlier in the summer for some of the younger divisions to give parents an opportunity to take some summer vacation time with the family.
 This information is provided at the time the schedule is developed and distributed to the coaches and parents prior to Opening Day.

-For the Blast Ball division, the season starts the beginning of May and culminates with a Gala Day in late July where participation awards are handed out to each player.
+Learn to Play will start in early May and conclude with a Learn to Play Gala and Awards Day on the July long weekend (July 3, 2021).
 For T-Ball divisions, the season starts the beginning of May and culminates with a Gala Day in the middle of August where participation awards are handed out to each player.

 Oakville Little League utilizes several fields across the Town of Oakville.
 Click here for Maps and Addresses of the parks that are used.